cremedelacremetop/cremedelacreme/README.md

                 };
 </script>

-We found the predominant value is still _Everyone_ for all the groups.
-However, this changes when using the datasets with imputations, as presented here:
+However, when analyzing the dataset with imputations, Editor choice in Colombia was removed because it had more than 4 missing weeks, as can be observed here:

-- Content Rating, grouped by country and top, possible values for dataset with MFO imputation can be found here: [Content Rating MFO](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/MFO_content_rating_group.html)
+- Content Rating, grouped by country and top, for dataset with LOCF imputation: [Content Rating LOCF](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/LOCF_content_rating_group.html)

-- Content Rating, grouped by country and top, possible values for dataset with LOCF imputation can be found here: [Content Rating LOCF](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/LOCF_content_rating_group.html)
+- Content Rating, grouped by country and top, for dataset with MFO imputation: [Content Rating MFO](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/MFO_content_rating_group.html)

-Editor choice in Colombia dissapeared, because it had more than 4 missing weeks.
-Thus, even when the behavior is the same for the rest of the groups, the group for Colombia and Editor choice is missing, in consequence, we cannot conclude that _Everyone_ is the predominant for all groups.
+In consequence, even when the behavior is the same for the rest of the groups, the group for Colombia and Editor choice is missing, in consequence, we cannot conclude that _Everyone_, _USK:All Ages_ and _All Ages_ are the predominant for all groups.

 #### Android Version